sematext/docs/docs/dashboards/color-guidelines.md

-title: Sematext Dashboards Reports and Components
+title: Sematext Dashboards Reports and Components TETTTEOITEJOTITJ
 description: Sematext Cloud is a modern monitoring, log management, transaction tracing, real user monitoring, and synthetic monitoring system that includes a plethora of different integrations.
 It is a suite of products that combine high-quality logging experience with other monitoring and alerting devops tools helping fix IT production issues

 ## Dashboards Reports